lakeel-altla/samples-google-api/google-places/README.md

 ## Set up gradle.properties

-This sample app needs to Android API Keys and attachment values of Google Beacons.
+This sample app needs to Android API Key for Google Place.
 You must create ```gradle.properties``` file and set values into it.

 ```google-places/gradle.properties